nxp-mcuxpresso/mcuxsdk-examples/edgefast_bluetooth_examples/handsfree_ag/readme.md

 ## Overview
 This example demonstrates the HFP Ag basic functionality, currently support simulate an incoming call, and the call could be answered and ended.

-The HFP Ag can connected a HFP HF device like headphone or device running HFP HF device.
+The HFP Ag can connected at most two HFP HF devices like headphone or device running HFP HF device.
+But the SCO audio can only be opened with one connection at the same time.

 ## Prepare the Demo